-Summons, orders, and decisions are served by registered mail or in some other manner against confirmation of receipt.
+Summons, orders, and decisions are served by registered mail or by other means against confirmation of receipt.
 Other communications may be transmitted by ordinary mail.
 When a party is represented by legal counsel, service is made on its counsel.
-Service by registered letter is as a rule deemed effective on the seventh day following a fruitless attempt at service, provided the addressee had to reckon with service.
-If the addressee refuses personal service, it is deemed effective as of the day of refusal, provided that the person attempting service has recorded the refusal.
+Service by registered letter is, as a rule, deemed effective on the seventh day following a fruitless attempt of service, provided the addressee had to reckon with service.
+If the addressee refuses acceptance, service is deemed effective as of the day of refusal, provided that the person attempting service has recorded the refusal.